 You can choose new icons for your devices by clicking on the existing one in the dialog.

-If you wish to add your own collection of custom icons for your devices, create a folder in /Library/Audio/MIDI Devices (or in the same place in your home folder), named whatever you like, for example, My Devices, then create another folder named Images within My Devices.
+(or in the same place in your home folder), named whatever you like, for example, My Devices, then create another folder named Images within My Devices.
 Then put your images there (I believe the maximum size is 128 x 128).
 Now, when you click on a device’s icon in its property sheet, you’ll see My Devices in the Icon Set menu, and when you choose My Devices, you’ll then be able to select one of your custom icons.

 Now you’ve told Core MIDI that you have a device named “Triton” connected to Port 1 of the UM-880.
 Some applications may now display “Triton” in place of “Port 1.”
 Others will require updates in order to do this.